 What is Reclaimed Water?

-Reclaimed water is highly treated wastewater and which we can use for irrigation and other uses to extend our water supplies.
+Reclaimed water is highly treated wastewater, which we can use for irrigation and other uses to extend our water supplies.
 Up to 50 percent of a community’s drinking water is used for irrigation.
 We could replace much of this with reclaimed water.

 How can we obtain reclaimed water service for our community?

 Reclaimed water service in Hillsborough County is presently available on a case by case basis.
 We will work with homeowner associations to determine the feasibility and cost involved to construct a reclaimed water distribution system to their subdivision.
-A member of the homeowner association or neighborhood representative should call (813) 272-5977 ext.
-43140 to obtain more information.
+A member of the homeowner association or neighborhood representative should call (813) 964-2704 to obtain more information.

 What are some of the benefits of reclaimed water?